The MSR-Video to Text Dataset with Clean Annotations: Experiments

 \subsection{Influence of Edit Distance Threshold and Similarity Threshold on Duplicates Removal}

-In the step of removing duplicated annotations, there are two hyperparameters: the edit distance threshold $\bar{e}$ and similarity threshold $\bar{s}$.
-We investigated the sensitivity of the hyperparameters on the output of this step.
+In the step of removing duplicated annotations, there are two hyper-parameters: the edit distance threshold $\bar{e}$ and similarity threshold $\bar{s}$.
+The sensitivity of the hyper-parameters were investigated on the output of this step.
 As shown in Table \ref{table:edit distance}, the threshold of edit distance $\bar{e}$ was inversely proportionate to the remained sentence count.
 The performance of the model VNS-GRU was the best when $\bar{e}=0$.
 As shown in Table \ref{table:similarity}, the threshold of similarity was proportionate to the remained sentence count.
 The performance of the model VNS-GRU was the best when $\bar{s}=0.85$.

 Table \ref{table:duplicates} shows that with the method described in the Section \ref{step3}, we can find similar sentences, in terms of semantics, with one or two words different.